markphip/devops/guide/PACKAGES.md

 indicate a pipeline to run, but before we do that this is one place we are going to need to stop and jump around.
 We are going to have to create our Project first and then come back and finish the Package configuration.
-We will do all of that in the next topic.
+We will do all of that after we create our Project in the next topic.

 Links